WilfredTA/mkr-vestrs/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    check    Claim your vesting award
+    check    Check on award contracts
     claim    Claim your vesting award
-    help     Prints this message or the help of the given subcommand(s)
+    help     Prints this message or the help of the given subcommand(s) mkr      Interact with MKR token

 ```